frdedynamics/robotics-lab-documentation/source/texts/course-specific/ros_robot_navigation.rst

 Launching one robot in gazebo (preparation)
 ========================================================
 The video called **Launich One Robot in Gazebo** should be available on Canvas in the Media Gallery.
-It explains the different components of the launch file which includes gazebo world, turtlebot3, SLAM package and RVIZ.
+It explains the different components of the launch file which includes the gazebo world, Turtlebot3, SLAM package and RVIZ.
 Watch it as a preparation for the Lecture.
 To replicate what has been done in the video and prepare a ROS package for the lecture the needed files can be downloaded `here <https://hvl365.sharepoint.com/:f:/s/RobotikkUndervisningHVL/EiMkZWhQFVBGuSMwCKt169MBSl2zqY5AUcCk0dvRSBtxQQ?e=6a2zg8>`_.

 Go to Point
 ============================